Call us anytime at - (516) 787-1850

 Once the participant is already enrolled, they will receive the latest science-based training from experienced instructors.
 Classroom materials are available to borrow during the course at no additional charge.
 Moreover, course manuals are available for purchase and are free in digital format.

 To receive an issued certificate, participants must:

 Certificates will be given within a certain period of time after the course completion.
 The certificates will be valid for two (2) years.
 Learn more about the benefits of this certification.

 If you are fond of swimming or doing activities on open waters, or even at a pool, you should know the importance of taking swimming lessons.
 Learn more about swimming lessons and why it’s important.

 Swimming is a life skill.
-Alongside with that, it is a great exercise, it can help you build endurance and muscles.
-You can take swimming lessons at an indoor or outdoor pool, and you can learn at any age.
+It is also a great exercise; it can help you build endurance and muscles.
+You can take swimming lessons at an indoor or outdoor pool and learn at any age.

 Instruction ranges from beginner, intermediate, or advanced skills.
 Participants are introduced to water and aquatic skills, stroke development, improvement and refinement, and swimming and skill proficiency.

 Here are a few reasons why swimming lessons are important: